-PROJECT H.4.a: Co onduct routine stock assessments of tropical tunas THEME: Sustainable fisheries GOAL: H. Research and development of stock assessment models and their assumptions TARGET: H.4.
-IATTC tropical tuna assessments EXECUTION: Stock EXECUTION: Stock Assessment Program Objectives Update the assessments of bigeye, yellowfin, and skipjack tunas Background Assessments or indicators of bigeye, yellowfin, and skipjack are conducted every year Bigeye and yellowfin assessments use the Stock Synthesis modeling platform Skipjack assessment is based on stock status indicators Assessments or indicators are updated annually, using the most recent data Major improvements to the assessments (methods and assumptions) are implemented periodically Relevance for management The staff's management advice for tunas is based on its stock assessments The duration of the seasonal closures recommended by the staff for bigeye and yellowfin are based on the fishing mortality estimated in the assessments Duration Every year (March-May) Work plan and status 15 March: data for previous year available; assessments initiated Three weeks before SAC meeting: Assessment reports posted on IATTC website Mid-May: Present assessments at SAC meeting External collaborators Deliverables Stock assessment reports for the SAC and the IATTC; presentations at SAC and IATTC meetings
+PROJECT H.4.a: Co PROJECT H.4.a: Conduct routine stock assessments of tropical tunas THEME: Sustainable fisheries GOAL: H. Researc GOAL: H. Research and development of stock assessment models and their assumptions TARGET: H.4.
+IAT IC tropical tuna assessments EXECUTION: Stoc EXECUTION: Stock Assessment Program Objectives Update the assessments of bigeye, yellowfin, and skipjack tunas Background Assessments or indicators of bigeye, yellowfin, and skipjack are conducted every year Bigeye and yellowfin assessments use the Stock Synthesis modeling platform Skipjack assessment is based on stock status indicators Assessments or indicators are updated annually, using the most recent data Major improvements to the assessments (methods and assumptions) are implemented periodically Relevance for The staff's management advice for tunas is based on its stock assessments management The duration of the seasonal closures recommended by the staff for bigeye and yellowfin are based on the fishing mortality estimated in the assessments Duration Every year (March-May) Work plan and 15 March: data for previous year available; assessments initiated status Three weeks before SAC meeting: Assessment reports posted on IATTC website Mid-May: Present assessments at SAC meeting External collaborators Deliverables Stock assessment reports for the SAC and the IATTC; presentations at SAC and IATTC meetings

-PROJECT H.4.a: Conduct routine stock assessments of tropical tunas

-- Benchmark assessment conducted for bigeye 2020 - Benchmark assessment conducted for yellowfin 2020 - Indicators constructed for the three species 2021

-- The results of the bigeye and yellowfin assessments were considered unreliable, and they were improved for the 2020 benchmark assessments (Projects H.1.a and H.1.b). - There is uncertainty about the stock structure of yellowfin tuna - The risk analysis for bigeye tuna shows a bimodal pattern
+PROJECT H.4.a: Conduct routine stock assessments of tropical tunasUpdated: May 2023Progress summary for the reporting periodBenchmark assessment conducted for bigeye 2020Benchmark assessment conducted for yellowfin 2020Interim assessment conducted for skipjack 2022Indicators constructed for the three species 2023Challenges and key lessons learntThe results of the bigeye and yellowfin assessments were considered unreliable, and they wereimproved for the 2020 benchmark assessments (Projects H.1.a and H.1.b).There is uncertainty about the stock structure of yellowfin tuna

+The risk analysis for bigeye tuna shows a bimodal pattern